mauroalberti/geoSurfDEM/README.md

 # geoSurfDEM

-C++ command-line application to determine intersection between 3D geosurfaces and DEMs.
+geoSurfDEM is a C++ command-line application for calculating intersection points between 3D geosurfaces and DEMs.

+###Rationale

 The determination of the theoretical intersections between digital 3D geological surfaces and topography could be of potential help for studying the field attitudes of natural geological surfaces, as mapped from outcrops or from aerial and satellite images.